Authentic Miso Soup – 15 Min! (VIDEO)

 PRO TIPS

-To store: I recommend storing the Miso Soup and add-ins (seaweed, tofu, scallions) separately – store in separate airtight containers in the refrigerator for up to 3-4 days.
+Storage – If possible, I recommend storing the Miso Soup and add-ins (seaweed, tofu, scallions) in separate airtight containers in the refrigerator.
 Separating the Miso Soup and condiments ensures that the toppings do not get water logged in the refrigerator.
+If you store them all together, that’s okay but you may notice the add-ins become soggy.
+Reheat until warmed through on the stove or in the microwave.

 If you tried this Miso Soup Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!